VRL-458/Codeforces-Problems/README.md

-# All the problems I will solve from Codeforces on C++ language
+# All the coding problems I'm going to be solving

+# Platafomrs:
+.
+Codeforces
+.
+CSES

+# Languages
+Most of them I'm going to try to solve on C++, but others in python.
+Also I have some C# coding skills :)